This post discusses work considerations and employment support for newcomers who have disabilities, whether unemployed or underemployed.

 Each province has its own disability support program, which may consist of both income support and employment support.

 Employment support offers help to individuals with disabilities to find and keep a job and to advance their careers.
-Income support is in the form of financial assistance provided each month to help with the costs of basic needs, like food, clothing, and shelter.
+Income support is in the form of financial assistance provided each month to help with basic needs like food, clothing, and shelter.
 Income support also includes benefits, like drug coverage and vision care, for clients and their eligible family members.

 Here, we are talking about employment support.
-For details of the employment support offered in Ontario, see the website description of the Ontario Disability Support Program (ODSP).
+For details about employment support offered in Ontario, please visit the Ontario Disability Support Program (ODSP) online.

 To be eligible for employment support under the Ontario program, one must:

 - Be 16 years old or older;